lo1tuma/eslint-plugin-mocha/documentation/rules/no-async-in-sync-tests.md

+# mocha/no-async-in-sync-tests

-# Disallow async operations in synchronous tests or hooks (`mocha/no-async-in-sync-tests`)
+📝 Disallow async operations in synchronous tests or hooks.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/lo1tuma/eslint-plugin-mocha#configs).